-(5) The cross-border potential of distance selling which should be one of the main tangible results of the internal market is not fully exploited by consumers.
+(5) The cross-border potential of distance selling which should be one of the main tangible results of the internal market is not fully exploited.
 Compared with the significant growth of domestic distance sales over the last few years, the growth in cross-border distance sales has been limited.
 This discrepancy is particularly significant for Internet sales for which the potential of further growth is high.
 The cross-border potential of contracts negotiated away from business premises (direct selling) is constrained by a number of factors including the different national consumer protection rules imposed upon the industry.
-Compared with the growth of domestic direct selling over the last few years, in particular in the services sector (e.g. utilities), the number of consumers using this channel for crossborder purchases has remained flat.
+Compared with the growth of domestic direct selling over the last few the last few years, in particular in the services sector (e.g. utilities), the number of consumers using this channel for crossborder purchases has remained flat.
 Responding to increased business opportunities in many Member States, small and medium size enterprises (including individual entrepreneurs) or agents of direct selling companies should be more inclined to seek business opportunities in other Member States, in particular in border regions.
-Therefore the full harmonisation of consumer information and the right of withdrawal in distance and off-premises contracts will contribute to the better functioning of the business to consumer internal market
+Therefore the full harmonisation of consumer information and the right of withdrawal in distance and off-premises contracts will contribute to the better functioning of the business to consumer internal market.

-(5) The cross-border potential of distance selling which should be one of the main tangible results of the internal market is not fully exploited.
-Compared with the significant growth of domestic distance sales over the last few years, the growth in cross-border distance sales has been limited.
-This discrepancy is particularly significant for Internet sales for which the potential of further growth is high.
-The cross-border potential of contracts negotiated away from business premises (direct selling) is constrained by a number of factors including the different national consumer protection rules imposed upon the industry.
-Compared with the growth of domestic direct selling over the last few years, in particular in the services sector (e.g. utilities), the number of consumers using this channel for cross-border purchases has remained flat.
+years, in particular in the services sector (e.g. utilities), the number of consumers using this channel for cross-border purchases has remained flat.
 Responding to increased business opportunities in many Member States, small and medium size enterprises (including individual traders) or agents of direct selling companies should be more inclined to seek business opportunities in other Member States, in particular in border regions.
-Therefore the full harmonisation of certain aspects of consumer information and of the right of withdrawal in distance and off-premises contracts will contribute to a high level of consumer protection and better functioning of the business-to-consumer internal market.
+Therefore the full harmonisation of certain aspects of consumer information and of the right of withdrawal in distance and off-premises contracts will contribute to a high level of consumer protection and better functioning of the business to consumer internal market